Drinking Water Testing – Private Citizen

 PHO laboratory private citizen drinking water collection kit:

 Private Citizen Water – bacteriological

 Use the PHO laboratory water collection bottle in the kit to collect the sample and follow water sampling instructions.

 Refer to the acceptance criteria in included in the instruction page of the collection kit.
 Ensure all gray shaded areas of the form are completed, including the full date (including the year) and time collected and if possible the optional information as well.
 The sample will not be tested if the required information is incomplete and/or inaccurate when the sample is received at the laboratory.

 Timing of Specimen Collection

-Drinking water that falls under one of the Ontario drinking water regulations O. Reg.
-170/03 or O. Reg.
-319/08 (e.g., city water that is treated and provided by a municipal source) will not be tested.
+Drinking water that falls under one of the Ontario drinking water regulations, O. Reg.
+170/034 or O. Reg.
+319/085 (e.g., city water that is treated and provided by a municipal source) will not be tested by the PHO laboratory.
 Owner operator(s) of public drinking water systems must use licensed and accredited commercial laboratories for their routine testing.
 Refer to the Ministry of the Environment, Conservation and Parks list of licensed laboratories.

 Storage and Transport

 Place the completed form in the plastic bag supplied and wrap it around the collection bottle with the elastic band.

 Keep specimens in the dark, stored at 2 – 8 °C following collection and ship them to PHO’s laboratory inside insulated containers or in a cooler with frozen ice packs.
 Arrange the samples so they do not tip and avoid direct contact with ice packs.
 Frozen samples are not accepted.
 Samples received at the laboratory above 25 °C will not be tested.